jorgealiaga36/data-science-portfolio/index.md

 The main goal of this proyect is to build a image classification model for the rock, paper and scissors game.

-First we prepare the data using generators for image augmentation.
-Then, we use a pretained model called Inception-v3 and we add some extra layers to fit the model for our application.
-For training the model we use the Rock Paper Scissors Dataset and then, the model is evaluated using unseen images.
+First I prepare the data using generators for image augmentation.
+Then, I use a pretained model called Inception-v3 and we add some extra layers to fit the model for the application.
+For training the model I use the Rock Paper Scissors Dataset and then, the model is evaluated using unseen images.

 ---
 ## Resumes